nyx-space/hifitime/README.md

 + Ephemeris Time and Dynamical Barycentric Time fixed to use the J2000 reference epoch instead of the J1900 reference epoch.
 This is a **potentially breaking change** if you relied on the previous one century error when converting from/to ET/TDB into/from UTC _and storing the data as a string_.
 There is **no difference** if the original representation was used.
 + Ephemeris Time now **strictly** matches NAIF SPICE: **the error between SPICE and hifitime is now zero nanoseconds.** after the introduction of the first leap second.
 Prior to the first leap second, NAIF SPICE claims that there were nine seconds of difference between TAI and UTC: this is different from SOFA.
 Hifitime instead does not account for leap seconds in prehistoric (pre-1972) computations at all.
 + The [_Standard of Fundamentals of Astronomy_ (SOFA)](https://www.iausofa.org/2021_0512_C.html) leap seconds from 1960 to 1972 are now available with the `leap_seconds() -> Option<f64>` function on an instance of Epoch. **Importantly**, no difference in the behavior of hifitime should be noticed here: the prehistoric leap seconds are ignored in all calculations in hifitime and only provided to meet the SOFA calculations.
++ Epoch and Duration now have the C memory representation to allow for hifitime to be embedded in C more easily.

 ## 3.3.0
 + Formal verification of the normalization operation on `Duration`, which in turn guarantees that `Epoch` operations cannot panic, cf. [#127](https://github.com/nyx-space/hifitime/issues/127)